Search This Blog

 A matter of the Skies.

 “Arrestless” is both comforting and troubling.
-The beauty of nature’s song doesn't stop, is arrestless, and transcends our life-time, but the word hints at our own restlessness, our inability to rest easily.
+The beauty of nature’s song doesn't stop, it is arrestless, and transcends our life-time, but the word hints at our own restlessness, our inability to rest easily.

 Thou wast not born for death, immortal Bird!